 So, the next time you hear a whisper in your brain telling you that you are a piece of crap, immediately identify the mode you are in and remind yourself that this voice is not in charge of your behaviour, you are the person who is running things here.
 You are here to stay because you are a miracle waiting to happen.

 Psychology exercises for you

 Write a Letter to Yourself

-Grab a piece of paper and go somewhere where you won’t be disturbed.
+Grab a piece of paper and go somewhere where you will not be disturbed.

-Imagine that by a weird twist of fate you would find yourself in the shoes of Kevin Hines.
+Imagine that, by a weird twist of fate, you find yourself in the shoes of Kevin Hines.

 You are playing with the thought of ending yourself.